Fabioni/Typst-TUM-Thesis-Template/template/main.typ

 /** Drafting

-  Set inwriting and draft inside utils.
+  Set inwriting and draft inside utils.typ.

   The "draft" variable is used to show DRAFT in the header and the title.
 This should be true until the final version is handed-in.